 The past two years have seen many changes come to both consoles, most made by Microsoft to make the Xbox One more appealing to gamers and more affordable on a global level.
+If you prefer gaming off console, take a look at our airhockey without the table review too.
 As a result, the two consoles are now positioned very differently than they were at their release dates.
 Curious about which option wins out – or if it’s finally time to purchase both consoles?
 Read on to compare where they currently stand.
 If you love either of these consoles, you might want to give the iPhone 4 vs Playstation Vita review a read too.
 Or, if you’d rather go old school, check out our RetroDuo 3.0 NES/SNES Game Console review instead.

 Xbox One vs PS4 Comparison